Classifying multiply connected wandering domains: Preliminaries

-Finally, in the proof of Theorem \ref{thm:semi-contracting}, we will use the notion of geometric convergence and some of its properties.
-In a way, it generalises the Hausdorff metric to closed subsets of topological spaces, and it can be -- for our purposes -- defined as follows\footnote{This is not the usual definition, but an equivalent characterisation; see \cite[Proposition E.1.2]{BP92}.}. \begin{defi} Let $X$ be a locally compact metrizable topological space, and let $\mathcal{C}(X)$ denote the set of all closed subsets of $X$.
-We say that a sequence $(C_n)_{n\in\mathbb{N}}\subset\mathcal{C}(X)$ of subsets \textit{converges geometrically} to $C\in \mathcal{C}(X)$ if and only if: \begin{enumerate}[(i)] \item Any $x\in X$ for which there exists a subsequence $(n_k)_{k\in\mathbb{N}}$ and points $x_k\in C_{n_k}$ such that $x_k\to x$ as $k\to+\infty$ satisfies $x\in C$; and \item For any $x\in C$, there exists a sequence $(x_n)_{n\in\mathbb{N}}$ with $x_n\in C_n$ such that $x_n\to x$. \end{enumerate} \end{defi}
+We will also use the notion of geometric convergence and some of its properties.
+In a way, it generalises the Hausdorff metric to closed subsets of topological spaces, and it can be -- for our purposes -- defined as follows\footnote{This is not the usual definition, but an equivalent characterisation; see \cite[Proposition E.1.2]{BP92}.}. \begin{defi} Let $X$ be a locally compact metrisable topological space, and let $\mathcal{C}(X)$ denote the set of all closed subsets of $X$.
+We say that a sequence $(C_n)_{n=0}^{\infty}\subset\mathcal{C}(X)$ of subsets \textit{converges geometrically} to $C\in \mathcal{C}(X)$ if and only if: \begin{enumerate}[(i)] \item Any $x\in X$ for which there exists a subsequence $(n_k)_{k=0}^{\infty}$ and points $x_k\in C_{n_k}$ such that $x_k\to x$ as $k\to+\infty$ satisfies $x\in C$; and \item For any $x\in C$, there exists a sequence $(x_n)_{n=0}^{\infty}$ with $x_n\in C_n$ such that $x_n\to x$. \end{enumerate} \end{defi}